-Deborah Hrbek is the firm's founder.
-Focusing her practice on entertainment and small business law and regulatory compliance for fine art dealers and the cannabis industry.
+Deborah Hrbek is the firm's founder, focusing her practice on entertainment law, small business law and regulatory compliance for fine art dealers and the cannabis industry.
 Hrbek represents creative professionals, entrepreneurs and artists, including independent record labels, TV and film production companies, art galleries, collectors, book publishers and digital publications, podcast producers, directors, talent, writers, managers, talent agents, literary agents, spokespersons and influencers, musicians, independent filmmakers, visual artists, animators, graphic artists, photographers and Instagrammers, as well as investors in the arts.
-Hrbek's Featured Client artist roster includes an Oscar winning film production team, a novelist short-listed for the Booker Prize, and the founders of award-winning online local news publisher Gothamist, now under the WNYC umbrella.
+Hrbek's Featured Client artist roster includes an Oscar winning film production team, a novelist short-listed for the Booker Prize, and Hyperallergic.com, the digital publication that has become required reading for those interested in the fine art world.

 Hrbek is spearheading the firm's provision of anti-money laundering (AML) compliance services for galleries, collectors and dealers in fine art.
 Working closely with Margaret Ratner Kunstler and TPC Art Finance, Hrbek is developing a unique customized service offering to assist sellers of fine art comply with applicable AML/KYC regulations in London, New York and beyond.
-Her small business clients include fashion designers, artisans and makers, branding and influencer agencies, specialty food distributors, venue owners, event planners, marketing companies, beauty product distributors, app developers, start-up technology companies, social networking sites and other Internet-based business ventures.
+Her small business clients include fashion designers, artisans and makers, branding and influencer agencies, art gallery owners, specialty food distributors, venue owners, event planners, marketing companies, beauty product distributors, app developers, multi-media companies, social networking sites and other Internet-based business ventures.
 With this broad corporate and entertainment industry background, Hrbek has been able to provide effective representation to parties involved in the multi-platform, transmedia deals that fuel the new media industry.